-- It is important to keep your regularly scheduled doctor visits. - Many clinics have established ways to talk with the doctor on the phone without having to physically go to the clinic.
+- It is important to keep your regularly scheduled doctor visits. - Many clinics have established ways to talk to the doctor on the phone without having to physically go to the clinic.
 This keeps you safe by keeping you away from places where you could be exposed to the coronavirus.
 Be sure to stay in touch with your doctor.

-IS THERE ANYTHING I SHOULD KNOW ABOUT MY MEDICATIONS WITH THE COVID-19 PANDEMIC?
+IS THERE ANYTHING I SHOULD KNOW ABOUT MY Medications with the covid-19 pandemic?

-Do not start or stop any medication without first talking to your doctor.

-- The most important thing is to take your medications regularly as prescribed, and to keep your blood pressure under good control. - Make sure you do not run out of your medication.
-Call your pharmacy for a 3-month's supply of all your medications.
+- Do not start or stop any medication without first talking to your doctor. - The most important thing is to take your medications regularly as prescribed. - Make sure you do not run out of your medication.
+Call your pharmacy for a 3-month supply of all your medications.
 This makes sure that you don't run out and means you don't have to go to the pharmacy as often. - At this time there is no evidence that any medications should be stopped if you develop COVID-19.